Metal 3D printers: Everything you need to know

 Metal 3D Printer #3: TruPrint 3000

-The TruPrint 3000 metal 3D printer is a universal medium-format machine with industrial part and powder management for the series production of complex, metal components using 3D printing.
+The TruPrint 3000 3D printer is a universal medium-format machine with industrial part and powder management for the series production of complex, metal components using 3D printing.
 Its key aspects are the large building volume (300 x 400 mm) and its high flexibility geometry of the respective application.
 It is also meant to optimize the productivity and the machine utilization rate, thanks to its system for fast replaceable supply cylinders and powder management.

 Metal 3D printing materials at Sculpteo